thirukkural2022/obedparla.com/content/posts/2019-01-26-my-top-5-books-of-2018-with-short-reviews-and-highlights.md

 ---
-title: "My Top 5 Books of 2018.
-With Short Reviews and Highlights."
-author: "Obed Marquez Parlapiano"
+title : "My Top 5 Books of 2018.
+With Short Reviews and Highlights." author : "Obed Marquez Parlapiano" date : "2019-01-26" categories :
-date: "2019-01-26"
-categories: "books,reviews"
-tags:
+ - books
+ - reviews
+tags : ""
-cover: "../images/woman-putting-a-book-back-in-its-shelf.jpeg"
+cover : "../images/woman-putting-a-book-back-in-its-shelf.jpeg"
 ---

 Reading books it's generally considered an honorable thing to do with your time.
 Everyone agrees that reading books it's good, even though we spent a lot more time on other less worthy things such as social media, chats, or Netflix.